xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.9.10 =
+* fixed: images not displaying when using the PDb_Template class
+* added the pdb-prepend_to_list_container_content action to list templates

 = 1.7.9.9 =
 * sent emails now logged in the debugging log